DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 0     50000.0        95.0      1.0   36.681365     9.89759     11.645783         0.63494        1.761446   0.306809    0.288352   33.81332      8.675       13.025           0.45          1.625  0.286614   0.264459
 ```

-Here, please check the PCK fractions are high (lose to 1), the RMSE values are low. *The hits/misses false positive/#detections will be described in greater detail in the near future (they are related to another output head of the network that is not described at this time).*
+Here, please check the PCK fractions are high (close to 1), the RMSE values are low. *The hits/misses false positive/#detections will be described in greater detail in the near future (they are related to another output head of the network that is not described at this time).*

 ### Video Analysis:
 - Please note that **novel videos DO NOT need to be added to the config.yaml file**.
 You can simply have a folder elsewhere on your computer and pass the video folder (then it will analyze all videos of the specified type (i.e. ``videotype='.mp4'``), or pass the path to the **folder** or exact video(s) you wish to analyze: